magmasource/alphaMELTS/examples/app/README.md

 A version of the modified Morb.melts is included here.
 Note that this file is identical to the one linked above, except that it has Windows file endings, but the [morb.melts](https://melts.ofm-research.org/Macosx/morb.melts) version linked on the [Mac OS X download site](https://melts.ofm-research.org/macosx.html) differs slightly in Cr~2~O~3~ content and in the *P-T* conditions.

 Assuming alphaMELTS is correctly installed, open Terminal (on Mac), cmd.exe (on native Windows), the WSL or similar.
-Navigate to the tutorial folder by typing 'cd MELTS/tutorial'. alphaMELTS is started by typing 'run-alphamelts.command' (note the dash, '-'; 'run_alphamelts.command' with an underscore, '_',  is for alphaMELTS 1.X).
+Navigate to the tutorial folder by typing 'cd MELTS/tutorial'. alphaMELTS is started by typing 'run-alphamelts.pl' (note the dash, '-'; 'run_alphamelts.pl' with an underscore, '_',  is for alphaMELTS 1.X).
 The script will ask whether you would like to add some command line switches.
 Unlike alphaMELTS 1.X, the *settings_file* is optional in alphaMELTS 2+.
 For now we won't use one, so just press return for the default settings.

 ```
-Mac:tutorial psmith$ run-alphamelts.command
+Mac:tutorial psmith$ run-alphamelts.pl
 No command line switches specified!
 Please enter switches now (or press return for defaults).
 ```